×

 • Local currency at constant prices > Aggregate indicators > GDP per capita > Constant LCU: GDP per capita is gross domestic product divided by midyear population.
 GDP at purchaser's prices is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
 Data are in constant local currency.

-• Local currency at constant prices > Aggregate indicators > Gross domestic savings > Consta: Gross domestic savings are calculated as GDP less final consumption expenditure (total consumption).
+• Local currency at constant prices > Other items > Gross domestic income > Constant LCU: Gross domestic income is derived as the sum of GDP and the terms of trade adjustment.
 Data are in constant local currency.

-• Local currency at constant prices > Aggregate indicators > Net income from abroad > Consta: Net income includes the net labor income and net property and entrepreneurial income components of the SNA.
+• Local currency at current prices > Aggregate indicators > Net income from abroad > Current: Net income includes the net labor income and net property and entrepreneurial income components of the SNA.
 Labor income covers compensation of employees paid to nonresident workers.
 Property and entrepreneurial income covers investment income from the ownership of foreign financial claims (interest, dividends, rent, etc.) and nonfinancial property income (patents, copyrights, etc.).
-Data are in constant local currency."
+Data are in current local currency."

 • Local currency at current prices > Expenditure on GDP > Exports > Goods and services > Cu: Exports of goods and services represent the value of all goods and other market services provided to the rest of the world.
 They include the value of merchandise, freight, insurance, transport, travel, royalties, license fees, and other services, such as communication, construction, financial, information, business, personal, and government services.
 They exclude compensation of employees and investment income (formerly called factor services) and transfer payments.
 Data are in current local currency."